cms-urg/cms-urg.github.io/README.md

 ## Adding Members

-To add a new member to [Peoples] page, simply create a new file called `FirstName.md` under `_people` folder with following content:
+To add a new member to [People] page, simply create a new file called `FirstName.md` under `_people` folder with following content:

 ```
 ---